 Lemma 4.2.
+Assume the existence of a classical quantum-resistant fully homomorphic encryption scheme with decryption circuit of logarithmic depth.
 Let C be an n-ary quantum circuit.
-Then C can be computed with computational $(n^2, 2n^2)$ -IDPD security in the cMPC-hybrid model, assuming the existence of classical fully homomorphic encryption schemes.
+Then C can be computed with computational $(n^2, 2n^2)$ -IDPD security in the cMPC-hybrid model.
 Moreover, the round complexity of the protocol is independent of the circuit depth.